 Many pet owners bring their beloved dogs, cats or birds with them when they plan a trip.
 “I & Claudius: Travels With My Cat” is an auto-biographical book that details a trip that the author took with her 19-year-old cat.

-Although the story focuses on the bold and unexpected events of traveling across the United States, it is recommended for all cat lovers, suggests The Examiner.
+Although the story focuses on the bold and unexpected events of traveling across the United States, it is recommended for all cat lovers.
 The auto-biographical story shows the humorous side of traveling with a pet, which makes it an interesting book if you enjoy comedic and heart-warming stories.

 Fictional Tales Involving Cats